 The MSAR provides estimates for the first year medical school student budget including tuition and fees, books, living expenses, and insurance.
 Refer to othe Financing Professional School web page for more information on financing medical school and links to comprehensive resources provided by the AAMC about financial planning.

 Throughout your career at Bryn Mawr you will have the opportunity to attend many seminars and programs led by physicians, many of whom are faculty members at medical schools.
 Often Bryn Mawr alumnae medical school students do programs on campus and are happy to answer questions about their medical schools.
-You should also try to participate in the externship program sponsored by the Career Development Office that enables you to spend time one-on-one shadowing a physician who graduated from Bryn Mawr or Haverford.
+You should also try to participate in the externship program sponsored by the Career and Professional Development (CPD) Office that enables you to spend time one-on-one shadowing a physician who graduated from Bryn Mawr.
 Physicians and medical students can be great resources to help you explore individual medical schools and their training programs.

 The AAMC has compiled questions that previous applicants wished that they had asked during medical school interviews.
 These questions can help you with your review of medical schools